 An orphan baby ends up in the hands of an engineer team specialized in academic education.
 We follow him from infancy through different stages of educational process, until laboratory exodus into society as a seemingly successful grown-up.
 The result proves to be highly uncertain.
 Science may not match reality.
 Or the other way round.

-A piece about love, friendship and communication.
 A story about two friends who meet; one of them has recently met a woman, the other has just been abandoned.
 It turns out, of course to be the same woman.
 And the masculine mystery is no longer so mysterious.
 The initial production of the company, produced on a shoestring but with buckets of charm.